edgexfoundry/device-onvif-camera/doc/guides/SimpleStartupGuide.md

    profileToken: profile_2
    ```

-2. Execute the `GetStreamURI` command to get RTSP URI from the ONVIF device.
+2. To get the RTSP URI from the ONVIF device, execute the `GetStreamURI` command, using a profileToken found in [step 1](#step1):

-   >NOTE: Make sure to change the profile token to the one found in step 1.
-In this example, it is the string `profile_1`.
+   In this example, `profile_1` is the profileToken:

    ```bash
       curl -s "http://0.0.0.0:59882/api/v2/device/name/Camera001/StreamUri?jsonObject=$(base64 -w 0 <<< '{